 - What type of files do my users send?

 trackEvent API from the App Center Analytics SDK.
-More information on how to define custom events using our SDK can be found in App Center SDK Documentation for Android, iOS, React Native, Xamarin, UWP and macOS.
+More information on how to define custom events using our SDK can be found in App Center SDK Documentation for Android, iOS, React Native, Xamarin, Windows, macOS, and Unity.

 The Events Page provides a table with an overview of the events happening in your app.
 This table can be sorted by count in both descending and ascending order.
 You can also look for an event in the table by its name.
 For each event, the following information is provided: